Units required for Doctorate of Audiology (Au.D.): 118.5

 - Students must complete a doctoral project in order to graduate.

-- To enroll in CSAD 501, students must have passed the first-year progress exam, CSAD 510.
+- To enroll in CSAD 501, students must have passed the first-year progress exam, CSAD 510, and passed all first-year courses with a grade of B or better (i.e., good standing).

 - Students must enroll in CSAD 501, 502, 503, 504, and 505 for five consecutive semesters after passing CSAD 510.

 - No subjects may be recruited until the study has received Institutional Review Board (IRB) approval.
-IRB approval should be obtained by the eighth week of the fall semester (year 2).
+IRB approval should be obtained by the end of the fall semester (CSAD 501).
 It is possible for this process to take up to a full academic year.

 Definition: The Au.D. doctoral project is an independent research study conducted by the student under the supervision of members of the faculty.
 The project must include a testable research question and hypothesis, review of pertinent literature, and the collection and analysis of data.
 It is the student's responsibility to locate and recruit subjects and to collect the data, as well as to write the paper.
 Papers that are based on original data are preferred; however, those based on secondary data sources will also be considered.

 Supervision: The doctoral project is supervised by a committee of three faculty members in the Department of Communication Sciences and Disorders.
 The "first reader" is the chair of the committee and the student's primary advisor and editor.
-The "second reader" and "third reader" evaluate the proposal at the beginning, consult on the development of the paper as necessary, and must approve the final paper.
+The "second reader" and "third reader" evaluate the proposal at the beginning, advise the student as needed, consult on the development of the paper as necessary, and must approve the final paper.

 Credit: A student enrolls in one unit of Audiology Doctoral Project each semester he/she works on the project for a total of five units.
-Students must complete the project before the end of the third year in order to complete degree requirements.
+Students must complete the project before the end of the third year in order to complete degree requirements and be eligible for the externship.

 Audiology Progress Exam (CSAD 510)